 A couple of substitutions to make it dairy-free and vegetarian

 To make it dairy-free, omit the butter and replace it with more olive oil for the onion and garlic mixture.

 As for the sour cream, it is optional and thus not needed.

-This recipe takes no time at all to be prepared as you can read from the instructions below.
+This recipe takes no time to be prepared, as you can read from the instructions below.

 A few tips to make the preparation even more smooth.

 - When cooking the onions and the garlic, pay close attention to the garlic and cook with a watchful eye so it will not burn.
 Burned garlic has a rubbery texture and changes, in my opinion, the flavor of food.

 - You do not have to be precise when cutting the avocado.
 When added to your broth, lower the heat, simmer, and cook for about 10 minutes.